maxwax/coding/README.md

 sudo ./coding-install.sh
 ```

-3. Copy 'coding-config' to $HOME/.coding-config and edit rules
+3. Copy 'coding.conf' to $HOME/.coding.conf and edit rules
 4. Try it!
 At a terminal, type 'coding right' and see if it launches.
 Try additional named positiones and adjust the rule file as needed.

 ## Configuration Rules